-There are three ways to replace a myki card:
+There are three ways to replace a myki:

-The easiest way to replace your lost or stolen myki card is in person at a PTV Hub.
-You can also replace an expired, damaged or defective myki in person at a PTV Hub.
+The easiest way to replace your lost or stolen myki smartcard is in person at a PTV Hub.
+You can also replace an expired, damaged or defective myki smartcard in person at a PTV Hub.

-If you apply online or over the phone, we’ll send you a new myki card within 10 business days of receiving your replacement request.
-We'll preload it with the remaining balance from your old card.
-If you need to travel in the meantime, buy a new myki card and top up with myki Money or a myki Pass.
+If you apply online or over the phone, we’ll send you a new myki smartcard within 10 business days of receiving your replacement request.
+We'll preload it with the remaining balance from your old myki.
+If you need to travel in the meantime, buy a new myki and top up with myki Money or a myki Pass.

 Lost or stolen myki

 If your registered myki is lost or stolen, let us know as soon as possible.
-Your balance is protected from the time you tell us your card is lost or stolen.
-We’ll block your card and arrange a replacement myki.
+Your balance is protected from the time you tell us your myki is lost or stolen.
+We’ll block your myki and arrange a replacement myki.

-You can report your registered myki card as lost or stolen by:
+You can report your registered myki smartcard as lost or stolen by:

-We can’t replace unregistered myki cards.
+We can’t replace an unregistered myki.
 Buy a new myki and top up with myki Money or a myki Pass.